Fexcatta/SmartTennisRacket/Arduino/src/README.md

 # BLEDataAcquisition

 Program that waits a trigger signal through BLE to acquire data for a set amount of time.
 Once the time expires the data acquired is sent using BLE.
-Data is sent as a collection of floats.
+Data is sent as a collection of floats and an optional identifier integer.

 Data is sent in this format: